CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Introduction

 \section{Introduction}

-State Machine Replication (SMR) protocols are the backbone of fault-tolerant distributed systems, ensuring agreement on an ordered sequence of operations among participants.
-Traditionally, these protocols classify participants as either \emph{honest} (strictly following the protocol), or \emph{Byzantine} (deviating arbitrarily).
-However, this binary model fails to capture the behavior of \emph{rational} participants, who strategically deviate when it maximizes their utility.
+State Machine Replication (SMR) protocols are the backbone of secure distributed ledgers, ensuring agreement on an ordered sequence of transactions among distributed participants.
+Traditional SMR protocols model participants as either \emph{honest}, strictly following the protocol, or \emph{Byzantine}, deviating arbitrarily.
+Quorum-based Byzantine Fault Tolerant (BFT) protocols, such as PBFT~\cite{pbft}, HotStuff~\cite{yin2018hotstuff}, and Tendermint~\cite{buchman2018latest}, operate under partial synchrony and guarantee safety and liveness provided that less than $1/3$ of the participants are Byzantine.
+Once this threshold is exceeded, safety violations are unavoidable.

-This distinction is particularly critical in Proof-of-Stake (PoS) blockchains, which collectively secure 0.5 trillion dollars.
-Participation in these systems is open and financially motivated, with validators staking assets to partake in consensus and earn rewards.
-While this incentive structure is designed to encourage honest behavior, it also introduces new attack vectors: profit-maximizing validators may deviate to increase their gains.
-Worse, external financial markets, such as derivative markets, may create additional incentives for validators to undermine the system.
-Capturing this multi-dimensional behavior requires a more nuanced model that accounts for honest, Byzantine, and rational validators.
-Ensuring the economic security of quorum-based SMR protocols (e.g., PBFT~\cite{pbft}, HotStuff~\cite{yin2018hotstuff}, Tendermint~\cite{buchman2018latest}) within this extended model is essential to safeguard existing PoS blockchains.\za{hybrid-->extended} \chris{is it clear that the attacks are not restricted to the incentive-scheme/participation rewards?}
+While the Byzantine model is deliberately pessimistic, the complementary assumption that a $2/3$ supermajority of participants always behaves honestly is particularly strong.
+This is evident in modern Proof-of-Stake (PoS) blockchains, where participation is economically motivated.
+Validators stake assets to earn rewards from block production, transaction fees, and external financial positions, collectively securing hundreds of billions of dollars in value.
+In this setting, participants are not altruistic but profit-maximizing agents.
+Deviations from the protocol may thus be \emph{strategic} rather than arbitrary, arising whenever doing so increases expected utility.
+As a result, violations of the honest supermajority assumption may stem not only from malicious behavior, but also from economically rational behavior.

-Several recent works examine the economic security of quorum-based PoS blockchains, e.g., \cite{roughgarden,trap,zlb}.
-However, \cite{zlb} adopts a different extended model and relies on a random beacon, which provides only probabilistic security.
-In contrast, \cite{roughgarden} consider only Byzantine and honest validators but they solely focus on slashing misbehaving validators while protecting honest stake, without accounting for liquid token transfers, which adversaries can exploit.
-Yet, none of these works address the following fundamental question: \emph{Can existing PoS quorum-based SMR protocols be adapted to provably withstand both Byzantine and rational validators?} \chris{extend related work}
+This observation raises a fundamental question for the design of secure distributed ledgers: What assurances can we provide when fewer than $2/3$ of the participants behave honestly?
+In particular, can we design protocols that both (i) incentivize rational, profit-maximizing validators to follow the protocol, and (ii) recover from safety violations without imposing irreversible economic losses on clients, even when more than $1/3$ of the participants behave Byzantine?